 The primary advantage of the memory wire in orthodontia is fewer trips to the dentist for adjustments.

 This entry was posted on Tuesday, March 13th, 2012 at 4:38 pm and is filed under braces.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.